 I asked Priya not to pray to her gods with Tessa.

-‘I only have only one God, the supreme God, the creator,’ she said.
+‘I have only one God, the supreme God, the creator,’ she said.
 ‘The deities are not God.
 They are the many gifts of God.
 See, just like Jesus and the Holy Spirit are your other gods.’

-One afternoon, Angie was upstairs cleaning her room when I heard a slamming door and then saw her matching downstairs barefoot, her T-shirt half tucked into her shorts.
+One afternoon, Angie was upstairs cleaning her room when I heard a slamming door and then saw her marching downstairs barefoot, her T-shirt half tucked into her shorts.
 She was holding Kali above her head like a basketball player getting ready to shoot a hoop.

 ‘Where’s Priya?’
 She was howling.

 Priya was outside tending to the roses, while Tessa played with the hose, drinking the water and wetting her body.

 ‘Priya, what the hell is this?’
 Angie said, fuming in the garden.

 ‘That’s Kali, the divine protectress.
 She’s the goddess of destruction,’ said Priya.

 ‘What?’
 Angie was breathing so hard I was worried she might pass out.
 ‘I mean, what is this doing in my wardrobe, sitting there looking at me with her creepy arms and a beheaded head?’

 ‘Kali liberates us from our egos,’ Priya said.
 ‘But she’s also a nurturer.
 She’s a very powerful goddess, a good one for mothers.
 The pujarie in my temple always says that when you pray to Mother Kali, it’s like a child crying out to her mother, and Mother Kali always responds as a mother who hears her child cry.’